toyanunal/Tennis-Outcome-Prediction-Thesis/README.md

 # Tennis Outcome Prediction

-This repository contains the code and data for my M.Sc. thesis titled **"Predicting Tennis Match Outcome: A Machine Learning Approach Using the SRP-CRISP-DM Framework"**.
+This repository contains the code and data for my M.Sc. thesis titled **Predicting Tennis Match Outcome: A Machine Learning Approach Using the SRP-CRISP-DM Framework**.
 It aims to provide a structured, methodical approach to predictive analytics in tennis, using machine learning and data mining techniques.

 ## Requirements